February 9, 1991: The day Andre Agassi lost to his future coach, Brad Gilbert

 What happened exactly on that day

-On this day, February 9, 1991, Andre Agassi, world No 4, suffered an unusually heavy loss in the semi-finals of the San Francisco Open, where he lost to his future mentor Brad Gilbert, 6-1, 6-2 in less than one hour.
+On this day, February 9, 1991, Andre Agassi, world No 4, suffered an unusually heavy loss in the semi-finals of the San Francisco Open, beaten by his future coach Brad Gilbert, 6-1, 6-2 in less than one hour.
 Three years later, Gilbert became the coach who would lead Agassi to world No 1.

 The players: Andre Agassi and Brad Gilbert